 So what is the student to do to learn about the complicated world of college financial aid?
 The first step is to learn about the basics of college financial aid.
 This is a free article and my only concern in making this information available is to help people understand financial aid.

 Want more detailed information?
 You want to read “Paying for College Without Going Broke” by Kalman Chany.
 This book from the Princeton Review is a fabulous resource for detailed information on both the financial aid process and the best way to complete the FAFSA and CSS Profile.
 The book sells for about $20 although it is available at many public libraries.

-Don’t be pressured into buying a service you don’t need.
+Don’t be pressured into buy and sell notes service you don’t need.
 But also don’t be misled into thinking that a college financial aid office is only concerned about you.